Theo Öhlinger: Career

-In addition to his commitments in Innsbruck and Vienna, Öhlinger also held visiting teaching positions at the Paris Nanterre University, the Aix-Marseille University, the University of Fribourg, and the Pennsylvania State University Dickinson School of Law.

-From 1984 to 1990, he also was a member of the Committee of Independent Experts of the European Social Charter.
+In addition to his commitments in Innsbruck and Vienna, Öhlinger also held visiting teaching positions at the Paris Nanterre University, the Aix-Marseille University, the University of Fribourg, and the Pennsylvania State University Dickinson School of Law.From 1984 to 1990, he also was a member of the Committee of Independent Experts of the European Social Charter.
 From 1992 to 2004, he was a member of the board of directors of the International Association of Constitutional Law.

 In early 2003, the cabinet of then-Chancellor Wolfgang Schüssel launched the Austria Convention (Österreich-Konvent), a conference of legal scholars and public intellectuals tasked with drafting a new constitution for Austria.
 The existing constitution, exceptionally bulky and difficult to navigate, had been posing serious technical challenges to legislators and constitutional justices for decades.
-The Convention was charged with exploring reform.

-Öhlinger was a member of the Convention from its launch to its conclusion in 2005.
+The Convention was charged with exploring reform. Öhlinger was a member of the Convention from its launch to its conclusion in 2005.

-Since his days on the Convention, Öhlinger has served a number of additional Austrian cabinets in a variety of advisory positions; he has done advisory work for legislatures as well.
+Since his days on the Convention, Öhlinger served a number of additional Austrian cabinets in a variety of advisory positions; he performed advisory work for legislatures as well.
 When Barbara Prammer became the President of the National Council, for example, she retained Öhlinger as her consultant on constitutional affairs.

 In 1999, Öhlinger was appointed deputy chairman of the board of trustees of the Kunsthistorisches Museum, the Vienna Museum of Art History.

 In 2007, Öhlinger emerited from the University of Vienna.

-Öhlinger has written 23 books and more than 350 scholarly articles.
+Öhlinger wrote 23 books and more than 350 scholarly articles.

+Öhlinger died in Vienna on 10 December 2023, at the age of 84.